 Priority Area: Seniors

 Maine is the nation’s oldest and most rural state

 IMPROVING THE LIVES OF PEOPLE IN MAINE

-The John T. Gorman Foundation advances ideas and opportunities that can improve the lives of disadvantaged people in Maine.
+The John T. Gorman Foundation is a private foundation based in Portland, Maine.
+We advance and invest in innovative ideas and opportunities that improve the lives of Maine’s most vulnerable people.

 We have four priority areas: improving educational achievement for young children; promoting successful transitions to adulthood for vulnerable older youth; helping struggling parents support their families and enabling low-income seniors to age in place.
 Research shows that successfully achieving these key objectives predicts future success.
 If they are not achieved, the consequences can be dire for current and subsequent generations.